 Fill in the blanks on the family tree with the correct names, as directed above.
 For the blank at the trunk of the tree, write your full name.
-Then, moving up the tree to the branches, write your parents/guardians names and your grandparents names.
+Then, moving up the tree to the branches, write parents and grandparents names.
 Here is the start of your family tree!